Film, Animation, and VFX Studios Put the Spotlight on Data and AI

 • Fast-fiber network attached storage (NAS) and multi-gigabit networking—with local flash storage to support visual effects workloads’ high-bandwidth requirements.
 (Around 100 terabytes can be in play in a production environment.)

-A Data Center Movie Dreams Are Made Of
+A Data Platform Movie Dreams Are Made Of

 “We’re already talking about doubling simulations,” says Ladas.
 “Pure is solid.
 They’ve got the redundancy and performance that we need to free up storage bottlenecks and better support global clients.”
 This allowed the team to grow from 20 to 60 rendering artists, enabling more processing of complex VFX simulations and six-nines of availability during massive simulations.